-Here’s a closer look at Aviva’s MINDEF and MHA Group Insurance Plans (Voluntary Scheme), for both MINDEF and MHA personnel and their dependants:
+Here’s a closer look at Singlife’s MINDEF and MHA Group Insurance Plans (Voluntary Scheme), for both MINDEF and MHA personnel and their dependants:

 *Only up to $250,000 sum assured.
 Terms and conditions apply

-As my husband is still doing his reservist and is an Operationally Ready National Serviceman (NSMen), as his spouse, I’m eligible for Aviva’s MINDEF and MHA group insurance plans (voluntary scheme).
+As my husband is still doing his reservist and is an Operationally Ready National Serviceman (NSMen), as his spouse, I’m eligible for Singlife’s MINDEF and MHA group insurance plans (voluntary scheme).

 Even those who are doing NS can still sign up for the voluntary scheme on top of the automatic coverage.
 It’s really an affordable and value-for-money policy to have (you’ll still be able to afford it on your NS allowance), especially if it’s your first insurance plan (perfect for young or first-jobber with little disposable income as premiums are lower than most individual insurance plans).